direct-vessel/ebpf-quick/run-ebpf/README.md

 bpf-pacchetti-bpf   1         1         1       1            1           <none>          4h53m
 ```

-6、Access runbpf's mapcollector for bpf map created by ebpf program.
+6、Access runbpf's mapcollector for bpf map created by the pacchetti program.
 The paccetti program is used to collect a pair of protocol number -> count.
 See the wikipedia article on protocol numbers:  https://en.wikipedia.org/wiki/List_of_IP_protocol_numbers

 ```console
 [root@VM-24-16-centos output]# curl http://127.0.0.1:9387/metrics